LonamiWebs/Telethon/client/doc/concepts/glossary.rst

         .. seealso:: The :doc:`../concepts/chats` concept.

+    yourself
+        The logged-in account, whether that represents a bot or a user with a phone number.

     Raw API
         Functions and types under ``telethon._tl`` that enable access to all of Telegram's API.